usmaniqbal998/Near-extension-wallet/README.md

 5.  [msw](https://mswjs.io/) for mock data and mock network calls
 6.  webpack and babel for project bundling

+## Caution

+open this application only in mobile view as its only written with mobile breakpoints you might see descripencies on screens above 500px min-width

 ## Mock Api Routes

 1.  /verifyotp (POST)